 When is Chinese New Year in London Chinatown?
 Chinese New Year 2019 Dates

-Chinese New Year in London will take place on 10th February 2019 with parades and major celebrations taking place around Trafalgar Square and Chinatown.
+Chinese New Year in London will take place on 26th January 2020 (a day after the official celebrations taking plance in Asia) with parades and major celebrations taking place around Trafalgar Square and Chinatown.
 It begins at 10am, I think it’s safe to say that there won’t be much happening until 12pm.

 Chinese New Year in London is one of the biggest if not the biggest CNY celebrations outside of Asia so it’s pretty sizeable!
 In case you’re in doubt, CNY is also referred to as the ‘Lunar New Year’ or ‘Spring Festival’.
 With that in mind, you should consider taking public transport which will be running smoothly on the day of the official celebration of the Chinese New Year in London as it happens mainly around Chinatown and Trafalgar Square.

 It will get busy though and it’s pretty hard to walk along with the parade as everyone tries to do the same!
 And it feels like there are many Westerners who join the CNY celebrations so if you’re not Chinese and reading it because you want to see it, trust me, you won’t be alone there.